mastrojs/template-basic-bun/README.md

 To see how Mastro works, [follow the guide](https://mastrojs.github.io/guide/server-side-components-and-routing/).

-To make sure you're on the latest Mastro version:
+To make sure you're on the latest Mastro version, update your `package.json` (and possibly delete your `bun.lock` file).

-    bun update @jsr/mastrojs__mastro --latest

 ## Deploy to production